The Total Novice's Guide to Dirt Track Racing

-A midget packs a lot of power into a small package and these cars feature a very high power-to-weight ratio and typically use four cylinder engines.
+A midget packs a lot of power into a small package and these cars feature a very high power-to-weight ratio and typically use four-cylinder engines.
 Midget engines have 300 to 400 horsepower while only weighing 1,000 lbs, which makes these cars extremely fast, and very dangerous.
 Full safety roll cages are mandatory for this exact reason.
 They are designed to run relatively short sprint style races seldom exceeding 50 laps in distance.

 The United States Auto Club (USAC) is the primary sanctioning body for midget racing in the United States and the national midget championship is one of the crown jewels of their vaunted Triple Crown Championship.
-Few local tracks conduct a weekly midget racing program and most midget races a hosted by a regional or national touring series.
+Few local tracks conduct a weekly midget racing program and most midget races are hosted by a regional or national touring series.

 Non-Wing Sprint Car